felipeucelli/JavaTube/README.md

 # JavaTube
 JavaTube is a YouTube video download utility that is based on python's pytube library

+## Features
+* Support for downloading the full playlist
+* Support for progressive and adaptive streams
+* onProgress callback register

 ## Using JavaTube

 To download videos from YouTube you need to import the YouTube class and pass a url argument like this to get access to the streams